What is a retrograde pyelogram?

 You may need a retrograde pyelogram if your healthcare provider thinks something is

 blocking your kidneys or ureters.
-It is also used to identify a possible causes of
+It is also used to find a possible causes of blood

 The test is also used to check the placement of a catheter or a ureteral stent.
 A

 stent is a hollow tube that lets urine pass around a blockage.

 This test can typically be done even if you are allergic to contrast dye.
 Only a small

 amount of the dye is absorbed by the body.
 The test may also be done if you have poor